Angus-Paillaugue/SvelteShine/docs/Quickstart.md

  - [API Reference](/docs/Components/Api-reference): Document API endpoints with detailed reference sections.
  - [Tables](/docs/Components/Tables): Create and style tables for structured data presentation.
  - [Component Preview](/docs/Components/ComponentPreview): Preview Svelte components directly within your documentation.

+# Conclusion

+That's it!
+You're now ready to start building your documentation with {projectName}.
+As you continue developing, you can take full advantage of the customization options and features provided by this template.

+If you encounter any issues or have questions, please refer to the project's documentation (as it grows) or reach out for support.

+Happy documenting!